+8 signs You need A new roof starts with proper roofing knowledge.
 Your home’s roof protects your family and belongings from the elements, but eventually, it will need some form of roof maintenance or you may even need a new roof replacement.
-Here is 8 signs you need a new roof.
-It is not if but when the time comes for a new roof, we’d love to help you through the entire new roof installation process.
+Here is 8 signs you need a new roof to help you make that decision.
+It is not if but when the time comes for a new roof, we’d love to help you through the entire new roof installation process on your Baton Rouge home.
 Until then, here are a few roofing tips you should know that could help to lengthen your roofs life.

 Varying temperatures, wind and other natural forces can lead to issues such as blisters, splits and punctures.
 If your roof does not have proper ventilation it can make these roofing problems even worse.
 Unfortunately, these aren’t the only dangers your roof faces.
 Poor design, substandard workmanship and even low-quality materials can accelerate the onset of many of these problems.
 This, in turn, increases the risk of structural failure.